reduct/assembler/README.md

 SomethingCompletelyDifferent not found!
 ```

+#### options.isLoggingEnabled
+Type: `Boolean`

+Enables logging messages to the UAs console object for debugging purposes.

 ### Methods
 #### parser.parse(contextElement);
 Will parse the given `contextElement`, which is optional and will fall back to the `document.body`, for matching elements and will initiate a Constructor mount.